SteveJustin1963/tec-8x8x8/README.md

 # tec-8x8x8

 * expand 8x8 into cube
-* use special OUT commands to put data 3x bytes on all buses,
+* use special OUT commands to put data 3x bytes on all buses, or
-* or expand current 6x led ports by 2 and one latch on address lines
+* or use all 2x 8 latch ports from LED's and SPK and port 6 plus add 1 extra latch
 * code in asm and forth

 ## Iterate